 Do you just add the suffix without changing the root word?

 I'm always surprised at how often words ending -ly end up on these lists. -ly is as trustworthy as they come.
-Just add it to the root word and don't change a thing.
+Here's a post about adding -ly.
 Do a comparison between words ending in <ly> and words ending in <ley>.

 Finally are the words that aren't straightforward.
 That means they require a spelling voice substantially different from their everyday pronunciation or another strategy altogether.
 Note that they are 3 of 38.
 The English code is limited and learnable.